cgl201/OptionPricig_Tree_OOP/README.md

 # OptionPricig_Tree_OOP
-Binomial tree model to price option, which contains some simple strat like straddle and strangle.
+Binomial tree model to price options.
+It contains some simple strat like straddle and strangle.